 Many people look forward to the day they become grandparents, cherishing the time they get to spend with their grandchildren.
-However, being able to spend that time may be difficult if the grandchild’s parents get divorced, move away, or develop strained relationships.
-If a parent refuses to allow a grandparent to visit, he or she may petition the court for visitation and grandparent rights.
+However, spending that time together can be difficult if the grandchild’s parents file for divorce, move away, or otherwise separate.
+If a parent refuses to allow a grandparent to visit, the grandparent may petition the court for visitation and grandparent rights.

-Grandparent Rights in Tennessee, Visitation
+Grandparent Visitation Rights in Tennessee

-A grandchild has previously lived with a grandparent for a year or longer;
+A grandchild has previously lived with a grandparent for a year or longer.

-One of the grandchild’s parents has passed away;
+One of the grandchild’s parents has passed away.

-One of the grandchild’s parents has been missing for six months or longer;
+One of the grandchild’s parents has been missing for six months or longer.

-A grandchild’s parents are divorced, have separated, or have never been married;
+A grandchild’s parents are divorced, have separated, or have never been married.

-Courts will consider custody arrangements based on what is in the child’s best interest and the grandparent’s ability to care for the child, as well as other factors pertaining to a parent’s unfitness.
+Courts will consider custody arrangements based on what is in the child’s best interest first.
+Then consider the grandparent’s ability to care for the child, as well as other factors pertaining to a parent’s unfitness.

 Adoption and Visitation in Tennessee